micheal-earl/roque/DESIGNDOC.md

 #### Cultivation Stages
 _You can increase in cultivation current stages once you reach your stages maximum possible Qi cap._
 - Qi Condensation
+  - 9 Substages
 - Foundation Establishment
+  - 3 Substages
 - Core Formation
+  - 3 Substages
 - Nascent Soul
+  - 3 Substages
 - Dao Seeking
+  - 3 Substages
 - Immortal
+  - 3 Substages
 - Dao Realm
+  - 3 Substages
 - Samsara Severing
+  - ?

 #### Body Cultivation Stages
+_This may or may not be a thing, think physical strength and endurance_
-- Qi Condensation
+- Body Refinement
-- Foundation Establishment
+- Power Establishment
-- Core Formation
+- Strength Formation
-- Nascent Soul
+- Nascent Body
-- Dao Seeking
+- Dao Body
-- Immortal
+- Immortal Body
-- Dao Realm
+- Dao Realm Body

 #### Techniques
 _Your character will slowly accrue many techniques as you play the game.
 But, they take time and effort to train in.
 It will be up to you (and your Qi types) to decide which techniques you will train and use.
 The plan is to have hundreds of techniques to find in game, some super unique, others pretty generic._